jf-tech/omniparser/doc/gettingstarted.md

 ### `parser_settings`

-This is the comment part of all omniparser schemas, the header `parser_settings`:
+This is the common part of all omniparser schemas, the header `parser_settings`:
 ```
 {
     "parser_settings": {